miguelzacca/AFS/README.md

 # AFS attack

 Redirection of sensitive form data to a remote server.
+Self-XSS

 ## Installation